Antoeni/Senior-Project/README.md

 # Human-Detection-with-Heat-map
-An application that detects humans from a camera and presents the population desity as a heap map.
+An application that detects humans from a camera and presents the population density as a heap map.
 Utilizes YOLO, OpenCV, and other Machine Learning Libraries for detecting human objects accurately.

 ## Installation
 Libraries required:

-Import library needed for this project. import numpy as np import cv2 as cv import imutils #image processing
+Import library needed for this project. from ultralytics import YOLO from ultralytics.solutions import heatmap import cv2 import json

-Include pip install instructions pip install pandas pip install opencv-python
+Include pip install instructions

+pip install ultralytics

 ## Usage
 How do users use your program/code
 ```
-$ python3 main.py
+$ python3 main.py #FOR MAC
+$ python .\main.py #FOR WINDOWS

 ```
 ### Testing